gsarjeant/subculture-of-one/content/garden/2025-05-14-everything-99-cents.md

 First, it's universally true!
 You could stick that sign in any store window anywhere on earth and it would work.
 Sure, it would be absurd in, say, a car dealership.
 But it would still be correct.

-But I really loved it because it was a real-life encounter with a [six-word story](https://en.wikipedia.org/wiki/For_sale:_baby_shoes,_never_worn) (technically seven, but I'm taking liberties with "99¢").
+It's also my only chance encounter with a [six-word story](https://en.wikipedia.org/wiki/For_sale:_baby_shoes,_never_worn) (technically seven, but I'm taking liberties with "99¢").
 You could read the entire history of that store in those 3 lines.
 I keep making up backstories for the sign.

 > The store started life as a 99-cent shop.
 Life was simple.
 Predictable.
 Then one day a shipment arrives: packs of gum for 50 cents.
 That night, as the manager is closing up shop, they glance to their left and see the sign in the window: "Everything 99¢." _Shit._
 >